Skip to main contentSkip to footer

 Innate immunity

-Sandra's work focuses on understanding the innate immune system in health and disease.
-Innate immune cells express families of pattern recognition receptors that generate inflammation in response to viruses and bacteria but can also be activated by host molecules released at sites of inflammation and tissue damage.
-These receptors have an important role in defending again infections but in some people, they may also be responsible for unwanted inflammation present in autoimmune diseases.
-Much of Sandra’s work has focused on understanding a family of pattern recognition receptors called toll-like receptors and a multimeric complex termed the inflammasome.
-This research is performed in primary human monocytes and macrophages from healthy donors and patients with the autoimmune diseases’ rheumatoid arthritis and systemic lupus erythematosus.
-Understanding the contribution and regulation of innate immune receptors in specific disease settings, will aid the discovery of novel targets/approaches for future therapeutic interventions.
+Our research projects focus on understanding the innate immune system in health and disease.
+Innate immune cells express pattern recognition receptors that produce inflammation in response to viruses and bacteria but can also be activated by host molecules released at sites of inflammation and tissue damage.
+These receptors have an important role in defending again infections, but in some people are responsible for unwanted inflammation associated with autoimmune and neurodegenerative diseases.
+Much of our work has focused on a family of pattern recognition receptors called toll-like receptors and a multi-protein complex termed the inflammasome.

 The NLRP3 inflammasome